flutter/website/flutter-for-react-native/index.md

   cupertino_icons: ^0.1.0
 ```

-For more information and to view the available icons, see [`Icons`](https://docs.flutter.io/flutter/material/Icons-class.html).

-To customize the colors and styles of Material Components you can pass in a
- `ThemeData` object to the `MaterialApp` widget then use the  [`Colors`](https://docs.flutter.io/flutter/material/Colors-class.html)
+To globally customize the colors and styles of Material Components, use a `ThemeData` to specify default colors for various aspects of the theme.
+Set the theme property in `MaterialApp` to the `ThemeData` object.
+The  [`Colors`](https://docs.flutter.io/flutter/material/Colors-class.html)
- class which uses the Material Design [color palette](https://material.io/guidelines/style/color.html).
+ class provides colors from the Material Design [color palette](https://material.io/guidelines/style/color.html).

- The example below shows the primary swatch is set to `blue` and all text
- selection color is set to `red`.
+ The following example sets the primary swatch to `blue` and the text selection to `red`.
 <!-- skip -->
 {% prettify dart %}
 class SampleApp extends StatelessWidget {